Certificate of Qualification for Employment (CQE)

-- Creates a process by which an individual, who is subject to a "civil impact" or "collateral sanction", may obtain an order of limited relief from a court that will provide relief from certain bars on employment or occupational licensing in the state of Ohio.
-A collateral sanction is a penalty, disability, or disadvantage that is related to employment or occupational licensing as a result of a conviction of or plea of guilty to an offense and that applies by operation of law in this state regardless if the penalty, disability, or disadvantage is included in the sentence or judgment.
+- Creates a process by which an individual, who is subject to a “civil impact” or “collateral sanction”, may obtain an order of limited relief from a court that will provide relief from certain bars on employment or occupational licensing in the state of Ohio.
+A collateral sanction is a penalty, disability or disadvantage is included in the sentence or judgement.

 - The certificate may be used for general employment opportunities as well.

 - If seeking relief from a felony conviction, the petition can be filed one year after release from incarceration and all periods of supervision after release.
 If the offender was not incarcerated, the petition can be filed one year from the date of the individual’s final release from all sanctions imposed (for example: Community Control).